crisisfighters/crisisfighters.org/content/what-else/ideas.md

 flyGood.io will be a mobile webapp that allows users of modern smartphones to pay for tree planting initiatives that offset their flights’ CO2e emissions.

-* It uses the web payments API to allow payments in 3 clicks (no credit card data needs to be entered)
+* It uses the web payments API to allow payments in 3 clicks (no credit card data needs to be entered).
-* Should provide a MyTaxi/FreeNow like interface to send a 10%, 15% or 20% tip to Fridays for Future or Extinction Rebellion (more initiatives to follow)
+* Should provide a MyTaxi/FreeNow like interface to send a 10%, 15% or 20% tip to Fridays for Future or Extinction Rebellion (more initiatives to follow).
-* Can be used by Fridays for Future activists on airports to give out buttons to travellers using it (turning flight shaming into something constructive)
+* Can be used by Fridays for Future activists on airports to give out buttons to travellers using it (turning flight shaming into something constructive).

 ### You can make this happen by helping with the design, implementation, Stripe or setting up a legal entity
 * Technical implementation is trivial